Furniture and equipment funding for state schools

 - The funding rates are based on the net square metre of the space.
 The net square metres exclude corridors, circulation space, toilets etc where furniture and equipment are not needed.

-- The regular area rate applies to all types of schools, both new and existing, and schools changing to a different school type, such as from primary to composite (a school with both primary and secondary levels).
+- The regular area rate applies to all types of schools (including specialist schools and satellites), both new and existing, and schools changing to a different school type, such as from primary to composite (a school with both primary and secondary levels).

 - You get the full furniture and equipment funding for new regular net area even if you build something like a storage room as part of the project.